Air Flow Issues with Exhaust and Intake Ports

 One Inlet Not Working

-Hi Don, you want to remove the faceplace and short the contacts/wire (not 110 volt, but the low voltage wire that looks like speaker or telephone wire) to see if the vacuum starts.
-If so then replace the inlet faceplate.
-If not then you have to find out where the break in the at low voltage line is.
+To get started, remove the face place and short the contacts/wire (not 110 volt, but the low voltage wire that looks like speaker or telephone wire) to see if the vacuum starts.
+If so, then replace the inlet faceplate.
+If not, you will need to locate the break in the low voltage line in your home.
+You may need to contact a Local Central Vacuum Service Center for assistance.

 One Inlet Valve Out of Four is Not Working